 You may do household chores during the day, if you do include them in your description but be very clear how you do them, for how long, if someone helps you, or if you have to take breaks or rest between activities.
 For example:

-Check back next week for more Social Security Application Tips and visit our website at for more helpful information.
+Check back next week for more Social Security Application tips and contact our SSD lawyers for help seeking SSD benefits.